Benign Paroxysmal Positional Vertigo (BPPV)

 Symptoms of Benign Paroxysmal Positional Vertigo (BPPV)

-• Lightheadedness: A sensation of feeling faint or disoriented.
+• Lightheadedness: Feeling faint or confused.

 Causes of Benign Paroxysmal Positional Vertigo (BPPV)